domoritz/satellite-new-tab/README.md

-# 🛰 Himawari 8 New Tab Page (Chrome and Firefox)
+# 🛰 Satellite New Tab Page (Chrome and Firefox)

-Experience the latest image taken by the [geostationary](https://en.wikipedia.org/wiki/Geostationary_orbit) [Himawari 8 satellite](http://himawari8.nict.go.jp/) every time you open a new tab in Chrome or Firefox.
-The Himawari satellite has been deployed by the [Japan Meteorological Agency](http://www.jma.go.jp/jma/indexe.html) and takes photographs of Earth every 10 minutes.
+Experience the latest image taken by the [geostationary](https://en.wikipedia.org/wiki/Geostationary_orbit) [Himawari satellites](https://en.wikipedia.org/wiki/Himawari_(satellites)) every time you open a new tab in Chrome or Firefox.
+The Himawari satellites have been deployed by the [Japan Meteorological Agency](http://www.jma.go.jp/jma/indexe.html) and takes photographs of Earth every 10 minutes.
 Since the new tab page is a simple web page, you can also [try it online](https://domoritz.github.io/himawari-8-chrome).

 **The browser extension supports multiple satellites: Himawari, GOES, Meteosat, and DSCOVR.**